JRCSTU/wltp/README.txt

 ==========================

-WLTCG calculates the gear-shifts/real_velocity profile for light-duty-vehicles (cars) according to the WLTC testing-cycle.
+WLTCG calculates the gear-shifts/real_velocity profile for light-duty-vehicles (cars) according to UN's draft WLTC testing-cycle.

 It accepts as input the car-specifications and a selection of a WLTC-cycle classes and spits-out the attained speed-profile by the vehicle, along with it gear-shifts used